MrDemonWolf/wolfpal/docs/content/en/api-stats.md

 ## Weekly Goals

-Allows a logged in user to get analytics on weekly goals.
+Allows a logged in user to get stats on weekly goals.

 #### Path

-`GET /analytics/weekly`
+`GET /stats/weekly`

 #### Headers